johnbachman/pysb/doc/tutorial.rst

 ``ComponentSet``, a special PySB class which acts like a list, a dict and a set rolled into one, although it can only hold ``Component`` objects and can only be appended to (never deleted from).
-Its list personality allows you to iterate over the components or index an individual component by integer position, with the ordering of the values corresponding to the order in which the components were defined in the model.
-Its dict personality allows you to index an individual component with its string name and use the standard ``keys`` and ``items`` methods.
+Its list personality allows you to iterate over the components or access an individual component by integer position, with the ordering of the values corresponding to the order in which the components were defined in the model.
+Its dict personality allows you to access components by their string names and use the standard ``keys`` and ``items`` methods.
 The set personality allows set operations with ordering retained.
 For binary set operators, the left-hand operand's ordering takes precedence.

 We can also access the fields of a ``Monomer`` object such as ``name`` and ``sites``.
 See the :doc:`/modules/core` section of the module reference for